-a) Sample door and/or cartridge Close the sample door and/or cartridge door. door are open b) Cartridge smart key not detected Insert the cartridge smart key c) Pressure low Replace the N2 cylinder a) Too many experiments open in Experiment Explorer b) Too many applications running Close all unnecessary applications. concurrently.
+a) Sample door and/or cartridge Close the sample door and/or cartridge door.

+b) Cartridge smart key not detected Insert the cartridge smart key c) Pressure low Replace the N2 cylinder a) Too many experiments open in Close some of the opened experiments and then restart the Experiment Explorer experiments low.